-For decades, in many parts of the world, thewaterfall continued to flow in irrigation canals, to feed agricultural systems and to support increasingly intensive production.
-Even where resources were starting to show signs of stress, the dominant perception was that of a temporary crisis, which can be addressed with emergency interventions or new infrastructures.
+For decades, in many parts of the world, water has continued to flow in irrigation canals, feed agricultural systems and sustain increasingly intensive productionEven where resources were beginning to show signs of stress, the dominant perception was that it was a temporary crisis, addressable with emergency interventions or new infrastructure.

 Today this picture no longer holds up.